Student Movements on Campus

 The Anti-Compulsory Drill Debate

-In 1934, Sheldon Kaplan, an undergraduate, was suspended from the University because he skipped two days of drill class.
+The Jacobins were aided in their efforts to stop required drills by an incident in 1934.
+Sheldon Kaplan, an undergraduate, was suspended from the University because he skipped two days of drill class.
 His case became a cause for activists.
 His suspension was featured in the Minnesota Daily, whose editorial leaders opposed required drills.
 His outstanding grades were splashed on the newspaper’s front page along with the F on his report card in the military course.
 The article quoted Kaplan’s comment that he was told by the officers in charge that he was “free to sleep through the classes.”

 A Question that Haunts the Student Movement

 The vast majority of the male students who opposed entering the war eventually supported it and fought in it after the United States declared war following the Japanese bombing of Pearl Harbor on December 7, 1941.
 Did the “lessons learned” from World War I apply to World War II?
-Why were antiwar activists slow to understand the dangers of fascism, and the genocidal program of Adolph Hitler and National Socialism?
+Why were anti-war activists slow to understand the dangers of fascism, and the genocidal program of Adolph Hitler and National Socialism?

-Looking back on this period, former antiwar activist and journalist Eric Sevareid wrote in his memoir:
+Looking back on this period, former anti-war activist and journalist Eric Sevareid wrote in his memoir:

 “The actions of Hitler were being justified on all sides by a lot of people who believed in capitalism, in preparedness, in all the conventional ideas, as merely a necessary attempt to bring “order” into German life, and to give the Germans, frustrated by the mistaken terms of the Versailles Treaty, a sense of dignity and place in the world.
 These people were inclined to approve the Nazis as a “stabilizing” force.
 But we who had learned from history…knew the moment the Nazis burned books [in 1933] that Fascism wanted war.
 Why did we not immediately go all out for preparedness [for war]?
 We grasped the implications of fascism, but we failed to grasp the scale of a world conspiracy that was under way.”